gboehl/pynare/README.rst

 **pynare**
 ==========

-This is a slim Python API to Dynare.
+This is a slim Python wrapper to Dynare.
 It runs the ``*.mod`` file, displays the resulting output, and then provides access to the Dynare workspace.
 It works with both, Matlab and Octave.

 For fellow linux users (and probably mac users as well), this also provides a script to execute Dynare from comand line.